Linaro/website/downloads/README.md

 The LSK is a version of kernel.org’s Long-Term Stable (LTS) release with new Linaro developed optimizations and ARM support integrated.
 There are two versions: a “Core” version for generic Linux and an “Android” version.

-{% include image.html name="icon-linux-logo-24x24.png" alt="Linux Logo Icon" %}
+{% include image.html name="icon-linux-logo-24x24.png" alt="Linux Logo Icon" class="linux-logo" %}

  [linux-linaro-stable (LSK) Git](https://git.linaro.org/kernel/linux-linaro-stable.git/), [additional information](https://wiki.linaro.org/LSK)